Lesbemums: A How-To Guide to Being an LGBTQ Ally

 But it doesn’t just stop there, go follow LGBTQ accounts on social media, learn about LGBTQ history, read our books, listen to our music, subscribe to our podcasts, and teach others in the process!
 It’s okay to admit you don’t know what certain things mean within the LGBTQ community, here’s the Stonewall Glossary of Terms as a starting guide, but if you want to know more; ask (sensitively!).

 “What can I do to support #LGBTQ people?”

 Well!
 You can start by listening to them and believing them.
 Now go and find 10 LGBTQ accounts on Twitter and Instagram and give them some ❤️🧡💛💚💙💜.
 We’re hurting.

 — LesBeMums (@LesBeMums) March 20, 2019

 Probably the biggest and most important part of being an LGBTQ ally is acting.
-Whether it’s challenging out-dated language online or in the workplace, attending rallies and protests, signing petitions, or simply following and interacting positively with the LGBTQ community.
+Whether it’s challenging out-dated language online or in the workplace, attending rallies and protests, signing petitions, donating to causes, or simply following and interacting positively with the LGBTQ community.
 For you to earn the title you need to do more than just say you’re an ally and attend the occasional Pride.
 Prove it.

 At the moment, we need allies more than ever.
 Homophobic people are slowly being given a platform under the pretence of “their opinion”, debate, or religion.
 This is unacceptable.
 The way I was born is not up for debate, and neither is my family.
 Let’s face it, you absolutely would not see the same debate about race or disability happening.
 These conversations about whether people should be “exposed” to people like me need to stop.